Skip to main content

 1. Outline Your Objectives

-Rooted in the principles of backwards design, your first step will be to consider what you want your students to know or do following a specific class or lesson.
+Using the principles of backwards design, start by determining your learning outcomes.
+Consider what you want your students to know or do following a specific class or lesson.
 For example, your objective might be that students apply three distinct lenses when critiquing an article.
 A good objective is measurable and observable, which will enable you to move to the next step.
+Consider aligning your learning outcomes with the Laurier Competency Framework.

 3. Specify the Criteria